 c.
 Any relevant accompanying evidence wherever possible

 d.
-If the complaint is about a specific person, these specific details about whom the
+If the complaint is about a specific person, these specific details are to whom the complaint refers.

 Stage 2 -